-Aurélie Mei-Hoa Beaumel was born in Jakarta and has lived on four continents, from Indonesia to Reunion Island off the African coast, to Silicon Valley, New York, Oslo, and Munich.
-She splits her time between Paris (France) and Austin (USA), when not travelling elsewhere.
+Aurélie Mei-Hoa Beaumel was born in Jakarta and has lived on four continents, from Indonesia to Reunion Island off the African coast, to Silicon Valley, New York, Oslo, Munich, and Paris (France).
+She lives now in Austin, TX.

 She graduated from Stanford University with a Master and Bachelor of Science with Honors in Symbolic Systems (Cognitive Science and Decision-Making) and a Bachelor of Arts in Economics.
 She studied Computer Science, Psychology, Linguistics, Philosophy to understand the human mind, AI, and the role of computers.
 She wrote her Master’s research thesis on Neuro- and Behavioral Economics.

 She has worked for more than 10 years as an expert adviser to senior executives of leading international organizations in Europe and North America, incl.
 6 years at global strategy consultancy BCG (Boston Consulting Group).
 Her areas of expertise are Management & Strategy, Data Analytics, AI, Consumer Research, Cognitive Science, Resilience, and Organization.
 She has extensive experience managing international projects with teams spanning all hierarchy levels.
 She pioneered a new technological approach for business war games that led to the founding of BIG.

 She has worked closely with clients in Luxury and Mass Consumer Goods, Airlines, Defense, Financial Services, Retail, and Healthcare.
 Leveraging her multi-disciplinary and international background, she acts as a bridge between teams of different cultures (senior management vs. operations) and domains (technical vs. business).
 She is particularly keen on defining enterprise-wise challenges and their solutions, especially as they relate to IT, Data, and business.